HoracioSoldman/batch-processing-on-aws/README.md

 ## Project limitations
 ### Manual DAGs triggering
 Up to this point, the DAGS need to be triggered manually one by one.
 This can be an issue if we would like to run batch processing on a regular basis like hourly or daily.
 One possible solution might be to tie these DAGS together by adding dependencies between them.

-(Ongoing work)
+[Update] This issue has been fixed in the initialisation DAGs by adding `ExternalTaskSensor` operators which allow DAGs to wait for their predecessors to finish before starting their tasks.

+Also, in order to run the processor DAGs (`proc_?_*_dag`) periodically in the future, we can simply replace their `schedule_interval` values by a cron expression (e.g. `"55 23 * * 2"`).